 As of the last update, Shueisha, Aniplex, Ufotable, or any company related to the production of the anime has not officially confirmed the exact Demon Slayer Season 2 release date.
 However, it’s been confirmed that the second season is coming out in Fall 2021.

 Once the news is officially confirmed this article will be updated with the relevant information.

 In the meantime, it’s possible to speculate about when the Demon Slayer: Kimetsu no Yaiba Season 2 premiere date will occur in the future.

+In the past, there were signs that October 2021 was the plan from the start.
 In late December 2020, an anime industry official claimed, “When the project for this [Demon Slayer: Mugen Train] movie was launched there were talks about future projects.”